nvim-lualine/lualine.nvim/README.md

       shorting_target = 40,    -- Shortens path to leave 40 spaces in the window
                                -- for other components. (terrible name, any suggestions?) symbols = {
-        modified = '[+]',      -- Text to show when the file is modified readonly = '[-]',      -- Text to show when the file is non-modifiable or readonly unnamed = '[No Name]', -- Text to show for unnamed buffers }
+        modified = '[+]',      -- Text to show when the file is modified. readonly = '[-]',      -- Text to show when the file is non-modifiable or readonly. unnamed = '[No Name]', -- Text to show for unnamed buffers.
+      }
     }
   }